The Bad Plus

-The Bad Plus is an American jazz quartet, formerly a trio, from Minneapolis, Minnesota, United States, consisting of founding bassist Reid Anderson and drummer David King, as well as guitarist Ben Monder and tenor saxophonist Chris Speed.
+The Bad Plus is an American jazz group from Minneapolis, Minnesota, United States, formed in 2000.
+They were originally a piano trio, but became a quartet in 2021: founding members Reid Anderson on bass and David King on drums, as well as guitarist Ben Monder and tenor saxophonist Chris Speed.

 History

+Original lineup

 Ethan Iverson, Reid Anderson and David King first played together in 1989 but established The Bad Plus in 2000.
 The band recorded their first album, a self-titled effort released on Fresh Sound, after playing only three gigs together.

 A live performance at the Village Vanguard was heard by Columbia Records representative Yves Beauvais, and the band was signed to Columbia in 2002.
 Their major label debut album, These Are the Vistas, was released in 2003.
 This was followed by Give in 2004 and Suspicious Activity? in 2005.

 After parting ways with Columbia, the group signed to Heads Up Records (a division of Telarc), and released the album Prog in 2007.
 In early Spring of 2008 they finished recording their next studio album, For All I Care, which features vocalist Wendy Lewis.
 It was released in autumn 2008 in Europe and in spring 2009 in the US.
 Their album Never Stop was released in September 2010.

-Anderson and King are originally from Minnesota, and Iverson is from neighboring Wisconsin.

-King is also part of the Minnesota-based groups Love-Cars; Halloween, Alaska; and Happy Apple.
-However, he has said that he is only in three working bands because Halloween, Alaska is more of a studio band.